This article helps provide a simple guide to the usage of this excellent software QTTabBar.

 Although I have tried a great deal of stuff in this program, I have still not tried everything!
 You may have noticed that I am extremely enthusiastic about this software.
 It is simply the best and most useful software I have ever used, and I have used a very great deal.
 It seems extremely complex at first, but is actually quite intuitive if you play around with it for a while.

 If you want to uninstall QTTabBar, you have to use the uninstaller provided with the installation file.
 Just run the QTTabBar.exe again, click "Next" and choose "Uninstall".
 This similarly applies to any other QT executable files you have installed.

 That basically concludes the article on QTTabBar itself.
 There are a couple of add-ons and plugins I have not covered here as I have not tried them extensively enough yet.
 I will add them as and when I have tested them sufficiently.

 Other Compatible Explorer Extensions

 A variety of Explorer extensions that are similar and/or complementary to QTTabBar are reviewed in Best Free Windows Explorer Add-ons.
 As I mentioned earlier, some of these extensions are not compatible with QTTabBar and might cause problems.
 When Explorer crashes you can't do anything much anyway!

 Happily, not all Explorer extensions are incompatible with QTTabBar.
 I have tried a few and found a couple of extensions which worked perfectly well together.
 Theoretically at least, any shell extension which does not use .NET Framework should be compatible, but some specific functions might not be.

-I only mention this here because I just like the extra comfort and functionality.
-They do not take up any more screen space, although using a little more memory.
 If you try other extensions and find more compatible ones, be sure to let me know in the comments below or in our Freeware Forum.

-You might want to check out these articles too:
+Related Products and Links You might want to check out these articles too: